-If you quote someone but you did not read the original, rather, you found the quotation in another scholar's publication, both need to be mentioned, for example: 'As Marcus points out, Head sees that "McEwan employs the post-Einsteinian conception of the plasticity of time" (qtd. in Marcus 86).'
+If you quote someone but you did not read the original, rather, you found the quotation in another scholar's publication, both need to be mentioned, for example: 'As Marcus points out, Head sees that "McEwan employs the post-Einsteinian conception of the plasticity of time" (Head qtd. in Marcus 86).'

 If you find a mistake or weird expression in the quoted material, use [sic] directly following the mistake: According to Davies, 'Joe does not reallise [sic] that Clarissa fears he is going mad.'
 (54).

-6.1.2 Bibliography in Literary and Cultural Studies Papers
+6.1.2 The List of Works Cited in Literary and Cultural Studies Papers

-The bibliography includes every source you quoted from in your paper in the edition that you worked with.
-List authors and works alphabetically, starting with the most recent publications.
-If you use several texts by the same author published in the same year, use a, b, c, etc. to indicate the different texts.
+The list of works cited includes every source you mentioned in your paper, in the edition you worked with.
+List authors and works alphabetically, if an author has written several, start with the most recent publication.
+If you use several texts by the same author published in the same year, use a, b, c, etc. to distinguish the different texts.

 Add indications to what kind of medium you used (for example, Print or Web).
-If you have several primary sources, it is advisable to distinguish between primary and secondary sources in two separate lists.
+If you have several primary sources, distinguish between primary and secondary sources in two separate lists.
 The primary sources are listed first.
 If you only work with one source, incorporate primary and secondary in one list.

 When you are exploring an idea and realise that someone else has already published about this, refer to this other source by using 'see also' and then name the author and page, like this: 'see also Bradbury, 23-4'.